J-F-Liu/knowledge/src/Computer/programming.md

 • 2015: rise of functional languages
 -- Correctness first: scripting languages are too buggy, we need to know if our system works

+When you’re a beginner, it feels important to invest your time into the “correct” language–lest it all be wasted.
+To avoid sitting with that discomfort, new programmers often tell themselves that their language or tool is perfect and infallible and lash out at anyone who criticizes it.

 ## Simple, correct, fast: in that order

 The single most important quality in a piece of software is simplicity.
 The reason is straightforward: if your solution is not simple, it will not be correct or fast.